 If The Fee is Too Expensive

-Several options may be available, including: fewer sessions per month; shorter sessions; group sessions, a reduced fee (rarely), or referral to another practitioner.
+Several options may be available, including: fewer sessions per month; shorter sessions; group sessions, or referral to another practitioner.

 If a reduced fee is agreed upon, it will be adjusted upwards if your financial situation improves.

 Fees for Group Therapy and Workshops differ for each group.

 Why We Don’t Collect Directly from Insurance Companies (“accept assignment”)